jiten14/jitone-ai/README.md

 ## FAQ
 - **File upload previews not loading after generating Image.**

-Ans.- Make sure that the APP_URL variable in your .env file matches the domain you're using to access your app from, including the protocol (http or https).
+**Ans.**- Make sure that the APP_URL variable in your .env file matches the domain you're using to access your app from, including the protocol (http or https).

-## Security Vulnerabilities & Support
+## Security Vulnerabilities

-If you discover any security vulnerabilities or bugs, please let us know so we can address them promptly.
+If you discover any security vulnerabilities or bugs, please let us know so I can address them promptly.

+## Support

-For support with this package or to report any issues, feel free to reach out.
-We are here to assist you!
+For support with this package or to report any issues, feel free to reach out [Jitendriya Tripathy](mailto:jitendriya14@gmail.com).
+I am happy to assist you!

 ## Credits